Halloween 5: The Revenge of Michael Myers: Development

 Another departure from previous films in the series was Othenin-Girard's attempt to persuade the audience to relate to the Michael Myers character, whom he intended to appear "more human [...] even vulnerable, with contradicting feelings inside of him."
 He illustrated these feelings with a scene where Michael removes his mask and sheds a tear.
 Girard explains, "Again, to humanize him, to give him a tear.
 If Evil or in this case our boogeyman knows pain, or love or demonstrate a feeling of regrets; he becomes even more scary to me if he pursues his malefic action.
 He shows an evil determination beyond his feelings.
 Dr. Loomis tries to reach his emotional side several times in [Halloween 5].
 He thinks he could cure Michael through his feelings."

 In the original closing scene, after Jamie finds that Michael has escaped from the police station, she is approached by a black-cloaked figure.
 At the time of filming, it was unknown who this figure was.
 It would only be expanded on and explained in the subsequent film, Halloween: The Curse of Michael Myers (1995), and the scene in question was attached to the beginning of the Producer's Cut of that film as a flashback.
 Though the cuts made to the beginning and ending of the film largely diminish this subplot, the "Man in Black" character still appears momentarily on several occasions in the film, which led to some confusion among audiences upon its original release.
+Reflecting on his creation of the character, Othenin-Girard commented: